ddollar/foreman/README.md

     $ gem install foreman

 Ruby users should take care *not* to install foreman in their project's `Gemfile`.
+See this [wiki article](https://github.com/ddollar/foreman/wiki/Don't-Bundle-Foreman) for more details.

 ## Getting Started